395t/review-assignments/_summaries/kitaev2020reformer.md

 ### Reversible residuals

-When stacking multiple layers of transformers, the intermediate activations still consume a lot of memory, which are necessary for back-propagation.
+When stacking multiple layers of transformers, we have to keep the intermediate activations for back-propagation, which undesirably consumes a lot of memory.
 The authors propose to use the reversible residuals in order to recover the pre-image from the output and therefore eliminate the necessity of storing pre-images for back-propagation.
 Technically, the reversible residual networks work as linear systems with intertwined variables to enable simple additive/substractive solutions for pre-images.
-Original ResNet can be formulated as $$ y = x + F(x) $$ and reversible Resnet operates on paris of input/output as $$(x_1, x_2) \mapsto (y_1, y_2)$$.
+Original ResNet can be formulated as $$ y = x + F(x) $$ and reversible Resnet operates on pairs of input/output as $$(x_1, x_2) \mapsto (y_1, y_2)$$.
 Specifically, the forward pass can be defined as $$ y_{1}=x_{1}+F\left(x_{2}\right) \quad y_{2}=x_{2}+G\left(y_{1}\right) $$ and the pre-images can be easily obtained by $$ x_{2}=y_{2}-G\left(y_{1}\right) \quad x_{1}=y_{1}-F\left(x_{2}\right) $$.
 For the application in transformer, the reversible residuals are realized as $$Y_{1}=X_{1}+\text { Attention }\left(X_{2}\right) \quad Y_{2}=X_{2}+\text { FeedForward }\left(Y_{1}\right)$$.

-Therefore, the proposed method eliminate the memory consumption of storing the intermediate activations for back-propagation.
+Therefore, the proposed method further eliminates the memory consumption of storing the intermediate activations for back-propagation.

 * How well does the paper perform?